-accessible play area, basketball court, BEECN – basic earthquake emergency communication node, paths – paved, and playground.
+accessible play area, accessible restroom, basketball court, BEECN – basic earthquake emergency communication node, paths – paved, and playground.

 Park hours: 5:00am-midnight